 and

-where $j = \left\{ {m\mid i \in {{\mathcal{P}}_m}} \right\}$, ${\mathcal{P}}_m$ represents the set of satellites in the $m$-th orbit (i.e., the $m$-th intra-group set), $\gamma^k_i$ denotes the computing resources allocated to FL model training for the $i$-th satellite in the $k$-th inter-group set (namely, the number of floating point operations (FLOPs) per second), $\eta$ and $\theta$ are local update epoch and the computing workload (in FLOPs) of global model training for a mini-batch data samples, ${\varpi^k_i} '$ and $\varpi$ represent the available memory resources for the $i$-th satellite in the $k$-th inter-group set and the data size (in bits) of the global model, respectively.
+where $j = \left\{ {m\mid i \in {{\mathcal{P}}_m}} \right\}$, ${\mathcal{P}}_m$ represents the set of satellites in the $m$-th orbit (i.e., the $m$-th intra-group set), {$\frac{{\gamma^k_i {p_j}}}{{\eta \theta }}$ is the proportion of global model training completed by $i$-th satellite in the $k$-th inter-group in an orbital period, ranging from 0 to 1,} $\gamma^k_i$ denotes the computing resources allocated to FL model training for the $i$-th satellite in the $k$-th inter-group set (namely, the number of floating point operations (FLOPs) per second), $\eta$ and $\theta$ are local update epoch (training round) and the computing workload (in FLOPs) of global model training for a mini-batch data samples, ${\varpi^k_i} '$ and $\varpi$ represent the available memory resources for the $i$-th satellite in the $k$-th inter-group set and the data size (in bits) of the global model, respectively.

 To characterize the impact of uplink quality on satellites' available link budget, we define ${u^k_i} \in \left[ {0,1} \right]$ to represent the fraction of hidden layer channels for sub-structure models that the GS can upload to the $i$-th satellite in the $k$-th inter-group set during a period of contact time.
 We formulate ${u^k_i}$ as